wylermr/NetworkManager-WPA2-Enterprise-Setup/README.md

 If you don't have NetworkManager installed, either get it from your package manager, or transfer the source from a computer that has network access and go [here](http://www.linuxfromscratch.org/blfs/view/svn/basicnet/networkmanager.html) for instructions on how to install it.

 ## Automatic Setup
-Run `bash setup.sh` and enter the fields prompted.
+Run `./setup.sh` and enter the fields prompted.

 ## Manual Setup
 1. Generate a UUID with `uuidgen`